DylanSui799/UCBBootCampWork/01-Sessions/02-VBA-Scripting/3/Activities/08-Stu_Census_Pt2/README.md

 ## Instructions

-* Loop through every worksheet, and select the year contents.
+* Loop through every worksheet and select the year's contents.

-* Copy the year contents, and paste them into the `Combined_Data` tab.
+* Copy the year's contents and paste them into the `Combined_Data` tab.

 ## References